rolandjansky/athena/PhysicsAnalysis/ElectronPhotonID/ElectronPhotonShowerShapeFudgeTool/README.md

 It lives in `/head/athena/PhysicsAnalysis/ElectronPhotonID/ElectronPhotonShowerShapeFudgeTool/`.

-This README first explains [how to use the `ElectronPhotonVariableCorrectionTool`](#single-variable-correction---electronphotonvariablecorrectiontool) before explaining the [functionality of the `ElectronPhotonVariableCorrectionToolWrapper`](#multi-variable-correction---electronphotonvariablecorrectiontoolwrapper).
+This README first explains [how to use the `ElectronPhotonVariableCorrectionTool`](#single-variable-correction:-electronphotonvariablecorrectiontool) before explaining the [functionality of the `ElectronPhotonVariableCorrectionToolWrapper`](#multi-variable-correction:-electronphotonvariablecorrectiontoolwrapper).
 Note that if you want to correct multiple variables of a photon or electron, you should only create an instance of `ElectronPhotonVariableCorrectionToolWrapper` - this instance will then handle the `ElectronPhotonVariableCorrectionTool` for you.
 You will however need to provide configuration files for the `ElectronPhotonVariableCorrectionTool`, which is explained in [this section](#constructing-a-configuration-file).

 If you have any questions or requests, please contact [Nils Gillwald](mailto:nils.gillwald@desy.de).

-## Single variable correction - ElectronPhotonVariableCorrectionTool
+## Single variable correction: ElectronPhotonVariableCorrectionTool

 ### How to use the tool (blackbox use)